anthonywww/prius-camping/README.md

 # Prius Camping

 This repository contains the source code and documentation regarding my 2014 Prius camping setup.
-Dignostics and vehicle sensor data provided by the ECU over a USB OBD2 serial cable (`ISO 9141`) to a Raspberry Pi dashboard.
+Diagnostics and vehicle sensor data provided by the ECU over a USB OBD2 serial cable (`ISO 9141`) to a Raspberry Pi dashboard.

 I also provide helpful tips and recommended items in my [Prius Camping & Survival Overview](./docs/README.md).